A Travel Price Comparison for Families, Couples, and Backpackers Mexico City vs. Houston for Attractions, Food, Nightlife, and Families

 Mexico City is a great place to explore.
 It is common to spend five days here.
 Five days is a great amount of time to relax and see the many things that Mexico City has to offer.
 Anyone can find something fun to do here.

-The diverse city of Houston offers museums and nightlife.
+The southern city of Houston offers museums and nightlife.
 Five days may feel like too much time unless you plan to do a lot of relaxing.
 The length of your trip often depends on your style of travel.

 A week in Mexico City or Houston?